The Stretch of River Holding Spain’s Pumped Hydro Future

 Furthermore, said the developer, the Riba-roja is part of the Natura 2000 European network of core breeding and resting sites for rare and threatened species.

-“European regulations indicate that in the case of alternative projects only that project that minimizes impacts on Natura 2000 sites should be authorized,” Romero Polo noted.
+“European regulations indicate that in the case of alternative projects, only the project that minimizes impacts on Natura 2000 sites should be authorized,” Romero Polo noted.

-Nor did the Spanish Ministry for Ecological Transition and Demographic Challenge, although the Ministry’s 2021-2030 National Energy and Climate Plan (Plan Nacional Integrado de Energía y Clima, or PNIEC) hints that only one of the projects is expected to go ahead.
+Neither developer responded to requests for information from GTM.
+Nor did the Spanish Ministry for Ecological Transition and Demographic Challenge, although the ministry’s 2021-2030 National Energy and Climate Plan (Plan Nacional Integrado de Energía y Clima, or PNIEC) hints that only one of the projects is expected to go ahead.

 Pumped hydro in Europe